jwdink/eyetrackingR/README.md

 )
 ```

-From here, all of eyetrackingR's functionality becomes available on this data.
+From here, all of eyetrackingR's functionality becomes available for this data.
 Check out [the eyetrackingR workflow](http://www.eyetracking-r.com/workflow) to get an accesible overview of this functionality, or check out [the vignettes](http://www.eyetracking-r.com/vignettes) for guides on how to clean your data, visualize it, and perform analyses.

 ***

 Copyright (c) 2015, Jacob Dink and Brock Ferguson

-Released under the MIT License (see LICENCE for details)
+Released under the MIT License (see LICENSE for details)